tuftsdatalab/tuftsWorkshops/docs/hpc-user-guide/hpc-intro.md

 Find out about other Data Lab and Bioinformatics Workshops being offered this semester from [this link](https://sites.tufts.edu/datalab/workshops/){:target="_blank" rel="noopener"}.

-!!! tip
+!!! note "Bioinformatics Workshops"
- ### Bioinformatics Workshops
     If you have a question regarding bioinformatics workshops specifically, please reach out to <li><a href="bioinformatics-workshop-       questions@elist.tufts.edu">bioinformatics-workshop-questions@elist.tufts.edu</a></li>

 !!! abstract "Acknowledgement"